niranjankala/ms-learn/README.md

-# ms-learn
+# Microsoft-Learn

-It contains projects to learn about web development using different web technologies e.g ASP.NET, Angular and other JavaScript frameworks
+It contains projects to learn about the different technologies with Microsoft stack